CSCfi/csc-user-guide/docs/apps/hyperqueue.md

 We assume that HyperQueue tasks are independent and run on a single node.
 Example of a simple, executable `task` script written in Bash.
-HyperQueue tasks have access to the `HQ_TASK_ID` environment variable which is used to enumerate all the tasks.
+HyperQueue enumerates all the tasks and we can access the value using the `HQ_TASK_ID` environment variable.

 ```bash
 #!/bin/bash